 Ideally, you need to have a background in computer science and software development.
 If you don’t, then I would recommend doing some training.
 Your options are;

-- A MOOC: Massive open online courses (MOOCs) are affordable and easy to access.
+2. A MOOC: Massive open online courses (MOOCs) are affordable and easy to access.
 For example, BitDegree offers blockchain courses for beginners and more advanced students.
+Also, you could check out Udacity and their courses!

 Here are three top tips for finding success in your new crypto career;